MozillaZine

 From MozillaZine Knowledge Base

-On Windows systems, Mozilla applications will scan for common plugins at startup, such as Java, Windows Media Player and others, in locations external to the installation directory plugins folder.
+On Windows systems, Mozilla applications will scan for common plugins at startup, such as Java, Flash, QuickTime and others, in locations external to the installation directory plugins folder (which no longer exists, by default).
 This article identifies the related preferences that control this behavior and explains how these settings can be modified.

 Disabling the plugin scan